You want smart political talk without the meltdowns?

 We don't think that's the right way.

-Steve Friend, the agent who gave these to me, the uh now retired agent, he retired a few weeks ago after blowing the whistle on what he said were civil liberty abuses during the January 6th Capitol Riot investigation.
+Steve Friend, the agent who gave these to me, now a retired agent, he retired a few weeks ago after blowing the whistle on what he said were civil liberty abuses during the January 6th Capitol Riot investigation.

 He's really concerned about it.

-That's why he made these documents available to Justin News and we could publish them for the American public to see.
+That's why he made these documents available to Justin News so we could publish them for the American public to see.

-And the FBI is uh is claiming as a result of your piece that they believe that the report that you put out, which is devastating to them, somehow validates them, vindicates them, shows that their disciplinary system is working uh even as they seek to improve the you know from the outside advice, including the Justice Department.
+And the FBI is claiming as a result of your piece that they believe that the report that you put out, which is devastating to them, somehow validates them, vindicates them, shows that their disciplinary system is working even as they seek to improve the, you know, from the outside advice, including the Justice Department.

-Now, you know, all of this supposedly is being investigated by the House Judiciary Committee and Congressman Jim Jordan, but so far Christopher Ray's FBI and Merrick Orland's Department of Justice have steadfastly refused to cooperate with that investigation.
+Now, you know, all of this supposedly is being investigated by the House Judiciary Committee and Congressman Jim Jordan, but so far, Christopher Wray's FBI and Merrick Garland's Department of Justice have steadfastly refused to cooperate with that investigation.

 Is that not true?